What is Integrative Medicine?

 The Royal Australian College of General Practitioners, defines Integrative Medicine as follows:

-‘Integrative medicine refers to the blending of conventional and evidence based complementary medicines and therapies with the aim of using the most appropriate of either or both modalities to care for the patient as a whole.
-Integrative medicine, like general practice, embraces and encourages a holistic approach to practice that incorporates patient involvement in self healthcare, prevention and lifestyle interventions.
+‘Integrative medicine refers to the blending of conventional and evidence based complementary medicines and therapies.
+With the aim of using the most appropriate of either or both modalities to care for the patient as a whole.
+Like general practice, Integrative medicine, embraces and encourages a holistic approach to practice that incorporates patient involvement in self healthcare, prevention and lifestyle interventions.
 Integrative medicine encompasses more than complementary medicine, although this integration is an important and obvious aspect of integrative medicine.

 Integrative medicine also describes a style of clinical practice and is best defined as ‘the practice of medicine that reaffirms the importance of the relationship between practitioner and patient, focuses on the whole person, is informed by evidence, and makes use of all appropriate therapeutic approaches, healthcare professionals, and disciplines to achieve optimal health and healing’.1

 For the purposes of the RACGP curriculum, complementary medicine will refer to evidence based therapies and medicines that are not conventionally used by doctors, but may complement medical management and be successfully integrated into it – whether the therapy is delivered by a doctor or a suitably trained complementary medicine practitioner.